ghdl/ghdl/doc/references/ImplementationOfVHDL.rst

     -- psl assert always
     --   a -> eventually! b;

-or use a clocked expression (note the use of parenthesis):
+or use a clocked expression (note the use of parentheses):

 .. code-block:: VHDL